Do you have a business book published or one in the making?

 Your aim as an author re-purposing your book is to provide your students with nothing more than what they need to achieve their transformation.
 Surplus content gets in the way.

-Making your course very specific and outcome-oriented is key to successful student engagement and learning.
+Making your course specific and outcome-oriented is key to successful student engagement and learning.
 It will inevitably require that some of your book's content never gets used.
 I know.
 I know.
 You sweated for hours and burnt the midnight oil to get everything into the book.

 But your students don't want to know how deep your knowledge is.